In an economy that is being called the worst since the Great Depression, I have changed my job.

-	Dreams, intuition, imagination and creativity are the pathways to understanding the chaos and embracing it.
-Transcribed through Tom Kenyon, the Hathors say that “following your deepest sense of joy will lead you to be in the places where you will most likely survive”.
+Dreams, intuition, imagination, and creativity are the pathways to understanding the chaos and embracing it.
+Transcribed by Tom Kenyon, the Hathors say that “following your deepest sense of joy will lead you to be in the places where you will most likely survive”.
 Your passion will always light the way.
 It doesn’t matter that you cannot see what lies ahead.
 Nurture yourself and you nurture your dreams.

 Related: 6 Simple Steps to Be Happier at Work.

-Jill Yotz is a freelance writer and entrepreneur, based out of Seattle with a degree in Economics from the University of Washington.
+Author: Jill Yotz is a freelance writer and entrepreneur, based out of Seattle with a degree in Economics from the University of Washington.
 She focuses on how creativity and entrepreneurship work together to build networks and develop lasting and meaningful business ideas.
 Learn more about the intersections of creativity and entrepreneurship on her blog and on Twitter @jillyotz.